return42/sphkerneldoc/doc/linux_src_doc/drivers/media/dvb-core/dvb_frontend_h.rst

 ---------

 :``DVBFE_ALGO_SEARCH_SUCCESS``:
     The frontend search algorithm completed and returned successfully

 :``DVBFE_ALGO_SEARCH_ASLEEP``:
     The frontend search algorithm is sleeping

 :``DVBFE_ALGO_SEARCH_FAILED``:
     The frontend search for a signal failed

 :``DVBFE_ALGO_SEARCH_INVALID``:
     The frontend search algorith was probably supplied with invalid parameters and the search is an invalid one

 :``DVBFE_ALGO_SEARCH_AGAIN``:
     The frontend search algorithm was requested to search again

 :``DVBFE_ALGO_SEARCH_ERROR``:
     The frontend search algorithm failed due to some error

-.. _xref_struct_dvb_tuner_ops:
+.. _`dvb_tuner_ops`:

 struct dvb_tuner_ops
 ====================